• Home

 kids zoning out when you talk and not listening? try this

 What do you do when you feel like your kids are not listening to you.
 Are they acting spoiled?
-Today’s tips are ones that we have tried and have had success with in our own family.
+Today’s tips are ones that we have tried and have had success within our own family.
 As a mom of four, a teacher and a therapist, I have had the opportunity to work with many children and learn what works and what does not work.
 Today, I’m sharing that advice with you.

 1. State only what needs to be done & do it in a positive tone.